eloquent/phony/doc/index.md

 change the amount of **events** within the call that must meet the requirements of a subsequent verification.

-Note that cardinality also applies differently when using generator and traversable verification.
-See
-[Verifying cardinality with generators and traversables].
+Note that cardinality also applies differently when using generator and iterable verification.
+See [Verifying cardinality with generators and iterables].

 Cardinality must be specified **before** verification, and can be applied to any verification: